OMEN-D/pass_manager/README.md

 You just need to have python installed version 3.7.

-tbh I know python is for making apps but I did that anyways don't make that mistake ;)
+tbh I know python is not good for making apps but I did that anyways don't make that mistake ;)